rurban/libu8ident/c23++proposal.md

 and how they are looked up: any normalization, NFC or not at all.
 My recommendation would be to interpret them as UTF-8, require NFC, and reject all illegal UTF-8 and non-NFC identifiers.
 As long as there no unicode names in the wild this is still easy.
+There are also many object file producers in the wild, with possibly completely insecure unicode names in the future.

+Even better would be for the C ABI's to also adopt secure unicode identifiers, as linkers and FFI's have the same unicode security problems as compilers, interpreters and filesystems.
+Otherwise they should at least clarifiy that their names are not identifiable, and implementation defined.